IghodaloEllis/Uzazi/README.md

     • Utilize Cloud Services: Take advantage of cloud-based solutions for scalability and cost-efficiency.
     • Build a Strong Team: Assemble a diverse team with complementary skills.
     • Prioritize User Testing: Gather feedback to refine the platform.
-Remember: This is just a starting point.
-Building a successful AI-powered personalized learning platform requires significant investment, time, and expertise.